sumathisrini/Desc_infer_winedataset_Mandatory_project/README.md

-# Desc_infer_winedataset_Mandatory_project
-In this project we are doing descriptive and inferential analysis of wine dataset
+In this project we are doing descriptive and inferential analysis of wine dataset.
+We would be cleaning, finding duplicates, outliers removal and finding correlation, cofidence interval etc.